 It provides a basis for the European Parliament and the Council to enact relevant legislation.
 The ERC Work Programme (European Research Council) was approved on 22 February 2021.
 The EIC Work Programme (European Investment Centre) was approved on 17 March and formally launched on 18 March.
-The main work programme addressing covid-19 variants is to be(was?) approved in March 2021.
-The complete main work programme is to be adopted in April 2021.
-The first calls will be launched after each work programme has been adopted.
+The main work programme addressing COVID-19 variants was approved in April 2021.
+The first calls are launched after each work programme is adopted.